mpcq-network/mpcq-mirror-node/README.md

 ### Public Networks

-To access data from Hiero-based networks, [AWS](https://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html) or [GCS](https://cloud.google.com/storage/docs/requester-pays) requester pays credentials must be used.
+To access data from MPCQ-based networks, [AWS](https://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html) or [GCS](https://cloud.google.com/storage/docs/requester-pays) requester pays credentials must be used.
 The charges associated with the downloading of stream files are paid for by the requester and not the bucket owner.
 See